 That’s great.
-I like the use of physics in this explanation, and I think it’s very enlightening, because at the end of the day, you’re absolutely right.
-If there is data movement involved, then there is latency, there’s performance hit, there’s cost, all sorts of things.
-So, minimizing… It’s not going against the physics of data movement, if you can achieve that sort of performance, by keeping the data in place is definitely the way to go about it.
+I like the use of physics in this explanation, and I think it’s very enlightening because, at the end of the day, you’re absolutely right.
+If there is data movement involved, then there is latency, there’s a performance hit, there’s cost, all sorts of things.
+So, minimizing… It’s not going against the physics of data movement, if you can achieve that sort of performance, keeping the data in place is definitely the way to go about it.
 I’m going to remember that.
 So, I don’t see any other questions.
 So John, any last comments for our listeners?

 John Riewerts (53:56):

 We live in a fun time.
-As a data geek, there’s a lot of different ways to solve problems.
+As a data geek, there are a lot of different ways to solve problems.
 I think one of the… As we were prepping questions, one of the last ones was, suggestions on how we might approach, and lessons learned that I’ve had.
-And it really does come back to a couple key things for me, that I’ve learned is, one, don’t over architect.
+And it really does come back to a couple of key things for me, that I’ve learned is, one, don’t over architect.
 You can over data model.
-You can bring in too many technologies, you can try to come up with the most optimized way to solve a particular minute, micro use case, but it may ultimately result in a higher TCO when combined… Total cost of ownership, when combined with other use cases.
+You can bring in too many technologies, and you can try to come up with the most optimized way to solve a particular minute, micro use case, but it may ultimately result in a higher TCO when combined… The total cost of ownership, when combined with other use cases.

 John Riewerts (54:58):